 Working with community partners

-- Giving away free books to community partners through the Multnomah Education Service District, Multnomah County Library summer lunch sites, Home Forward, and 16 Portland Parks summer lunch sites.Over 12,000 books have been delivered so far!
+- Giving away free books to community partners through K-12 schools, Multnomah Education Service District, Multnomah County Library summer lunch sites, affordable housing sites, culturally specific organizations and other community based organizations.

-- Delivering library and education materials to adults in custody at Inverness Jail and the Multnomah County Detention Center.
+- Delivering library and education materials to adults in custody at Inverness Jail, Multnomah County Detention Center and the Columbia River Correctional Institute.

-- Offering virtual storytimes and parent groups in collaboration with WIC and Morrison Child and Family Services.
+- Offering virtual storytimes and parent groups in collaboration with WIC and many community based early learning programs.

-- Working on restoring shelter service and other services to people experiencing houselessness.
+- Working to modify and restore services to people experiencing houselessness.

-- Adapting the Every Child a Reader program for the coming school year.
+- Adapting the Every Child a Reader program for the school year.
 This program serves nearly 8,000 children through partnerships with 28 partner agencies.
-The library is adapting the program to safely deliver books to the children enrolled in the program.

 - Adapting a new model to service students in juvenile detention access learning and library resources.